-Note: This procedure requires the use of a special service tool: the Melco 10 needle headup fixture (p/n 995673-01).
+Note: This procedure requires the use of a special service tool: the Melco 10 needle head up fixture (p/n 995673-01).

-1. Install the Z shaft encoder as previously described.
+1. Install the Z shaft encoder as described previously.

 Note: To perform this procedure, it is important that the peripheral does not "download."
-To insure this condition remove the network cable (or boot disk if the disk drive option is installed).
+To insure this condition remove the network cable (or boot disk if being used).